this-is-software/auth-svc/README.md

 From the CLI run `dotnet test`

-The tests are written in XUnit and should be detected correctly by testing extensions for VS Code.
-Ex. [.NET Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)
+The tests are written in XUnit and should be detected correctly by IDEs.
+For VS Code, use [.NET Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)